 7 Gift Ideas for Graduates Under $15!

-We’re ready to celebrate seniors and the class of 2020, and even though the Coronavirus pandemic has put a halt to many things in life, it isn’t stopping us from celebrating them!
-Here are a few unique but super-useful (and cheap) graduation gift ideas that they’ll be sure to love and actually use.
+The end of the school year is upon us, and we’re getting ready to celebrate seniors and the class of 2021!
+Even though the Coronavirus pandemic may have had a big impact on their last year of school, it won’t stop us from celebrating all the graduates out there! 🎉Here are a few unique but super-useful, fun, and affordable graduation gift ideas they’ll be sure to love and actually use.

 The best part?
 All of these graduation gifts are under $15! 👏